Lynn Fitch: Mississippi Attorney General

 As Attorney General of Mississippi, Fitch has been accused of awarding contracts to campaign donors in what appears to be a "pay-to-play" arrangement.

+On June 22, 2026, an agreement would be made with Roblox and Fitch.
+The settlement requires Roblox to pay $9,000,000 to fund digital literacy education created.
+It will also include a fully-funded parental empowerment and education program.
+The settlement requires damages of $5,000,000 to guarantee Roblox doesn't breach the settlement.

 Fitch is affiliated with the National Association of Attorneys General.